DickKemp/usda/Readme.md

 ## processing to extract relevant fields from the branded foods json file
 * the branded food json file was used
+* we want to pick out relevant fields for each food item and write them into a separate file, which can then be used by an application
+* given that branded foods is several GBs, we do not want to load the entire json into memory using json.load().
+We use a utility that I wrote to read the json list one by one, only keeping a single object in memory as it reads through the data
 * the ipynb demostrates use of a utility jsonstream to read the json list contained within the branded foods json file
 * for each food item in the list, call a method to pick the fields of interest and write those out to an output CSV file